Review by Frank Plowright

 He doesn’t draw the Block Mania prelude, collected with The Apocalypse War in all but the first Titan reprints.
 Starting the entire scenario with a dropped ice cream is a clever idea, and ‘Block Mania’ also features the last Judge Dredd stories drawn by Mike McMahon and Brian Bolland.

-The Apocalypse War finally delivers some structure over the final eight chapters when Dredd assembles a small team of judges to take the war to East-Meg One.
+The Apocalypse War finally delivers some structure over the last eight chapters when Dredd assembles a small team of judges to take the war to East-Meg One.
 This sequence is compact, seat of the pants thrills, with a well-conceived twist and the most iconic element of the entire epic.
 Dredd’s finger rests on the button that will unleash on East-Meg what Mega-City One has experienced, and in three panels Wagner and Grant deliver the ultimate insight into his character and the system he represents.

 This was originally reprinted over two volumes before being collected along with ‘Block Mania’.
 IDW’s current reprint generated forum murmuring over a decision to colour the entire saga, and furthermore to alter elements of Ezquerra’s original colour splash pages.
 Adding colour to strongly contrasted art originally designed for black and white publication requires greater skill than some might think, and overall Charlie Kirchoff produces a coherent collection.
 He opts to accentuate the darkness, while Ezquerra’s colouring for the original comic prioritised yellow and red to reflect flame and burning.
 To carp over colour not seen since the original publication in 2000AD seems very precious.
 It’s now additionally available as volume three of Hachette’s Judge Dredd partwork